-The current blockchain ecosystem has evolved rapidly since Bitcoin's creation in 2009, but it still faces two major issues: scalability and cross-chain interoperability.
-By scalability we mean the number of transactions per second that any particular blockchain network can handle before degrading in performance, and by interoperability we mean the secure movement of assets from one blockchain onto another.
-We have been mainly researching interoperability.
+The current blockchain ecosystem has evolved rapidly since Bitcoin's creation in 2009.
+Unfortunately, it still faces two major issues: scalability and cross-chain interoperability.
+Scalability ties to the number of transactions per second that any particular blockchain can handle without any performance issue.
+On the other hand, interoperability refers to the secure movement of assets from one blockchain to another and how networks communicate with each other.

-In recent years there has been an increase in applications that use public blockchains and smart contract platforms.
-However, many of these blockchains have a fundamental liquidity problem - that is, there is not enough value being recorded on them.
-Even with compelling decentralized applications (Dapps) such as decentralized exchanges (DEXes), an application or blockchain might not work well without liquidity.
+There has been an increase in applications that use public blockchains and smart contract platforms in recent years.
+However, many of these blockchains face a fundamental liquidity problem: there are not enough valuable assets running on their networks.
+Even with compelling applications (dApps) or high scalability, an application or blockchain would not work well without liquidity.

-Bitcoin users can use Dapps, DEXes, and other services on other blockchains without needing to convert their BTC into the native tokens of the other blockchains
+Bitcoin users can use dApps, DEXs, and other services on other blockchains without converting their BTCs onto the native tokens of the other blockchains.

-Bitcoin users can take advantage of the innovative characteristics of the other chains, such as settlement speed, lower transaction fees, and anonymity, etc - whilst remaining invested in the underlying BTC
+Bitcoin users can take advantage of the other chains' innovative characteristics, such as settlement speed, lower transaction fees, and anonymity, whilst remaining exposed to the underlying BTC.

-Bitcoin's scalability is improved by offloading some Bitcoin transactions to other chains
+Bitcoin's scalability can be improved by offloading some BTC transactions to other blockchains.

-Users of other chains would benefit from a new wave of liquidity and users from Bitcoin
+Users of other chains can benefit from a new wave of liquidity and users from the Bitcoin ecosystem.

-Decentralized exchanges running on blockchains such as Binance Chain and Ethereum could allow trading of Bitcoin tokens, increasing the liquidity and utility of Bitcoin tokens
+Decentralized exchanges running on blockchains like Ethereum (e.g., Uniswap, SushiSwap, Balancer, Curve) can allow trading of BTC tokens, increasing both the liquidity and utility of BTC as an asset class.

 A cross-chain bridge is a concept used to allow tokens to be swapped from their native blockchain to a token on another blockchain.
-This allow more flexible usage of tokens, for example use BTC on Binance DEX, use BTC on Smart Contract platforms, or swap native MainNet tokens into a BEP-2 / ERC-20 to reduce technical complexity with exchange listings or new use cases outside of their respective networks like lending or collateral for borrowing funds.
+This allows a more flexible usage of tokens such as using bitcoins on programmable networks (e.g., decentralized lending) or swap native assets into wrapped utility tokens.
+Hence, bridges can offer multiple benefits such as reduced technical complexity with exchange listings or new use cases outside of their respective networks like lending or collateral for borrowing funds.

 There are many technical possibilities to implement such a bridge, ranging from a completely centralized offering (like Binance Bridge) to somewhat decentralized solutions.
-The challenges with current bridges are that the fast and user friendly solutions are too centralized, whereas the decentralized solutions are too slow and not user friendly.

-But those custodians bear the risks of private key loss or theft, which in both cases lead to loss of control of their clients’ funds.
-So today, custodians typically store the majority of their clients’ assets in multi-signature addresses, and they store the controlling private keys offline.
-Although this is more secure than having private keys stored on internet-connected devices, the tradeoff is that it is inconvenient, and creates operational complexities for parties acting as custodians.
+Yet, these custodians bear the risks of private key loss or theft, which in both cases lead to loss of control of their clients’ funds.
+Today, custodians typically store the majority of their clients’ assets in multi-signature addresses, and they store the controlling private keys offline.
+Although this is more secure than having private keys stored on internet-connected devices, the trade-off is inconvenient and creates operational complexities for parties acting as custodians.

 The industry has long needed a solution to the apparent trade-off between security and convenience.

-Swingby Skybridge uses technology based on research by esteemed academics in the area of research, allowing us to realize the first threshold ECDSA/EdDSA signature scheme protocol that supports multiparty signatures with efficient, dealer-less key generation.
+Swingby Skybridge uses technology based on world-class research to create the first threshold ECDSA/EdDSA signature scheme protocol that supports multiparty signatures with efficient and dealer-less key generation.

-Using the ideas outlined in the paper, it is now possible to construct ECDSA/EdDSA addresses (used in Bitcoin, Ethereum and many other blockchains) using efficient, dealer-less key generation and arbitrary number of parties, some predetermined threshold number of whom jointly have the power to create a valid signature.
+Using the ideas outlined in this paper, it has become possible to construct ECDSA/EdDSA addresses (used in Bitcoin, Ethereum, and most other blockchains) using an efficient dealer-less key generation with an arbitrary number of parties where some predetermined threshold number of whom jointly have the power to create a valid signature.

 Additionally, the private key shares held by each party are created without having to rely on a trusted dealer to create and distribute the key shares (a dealer would be a single point of failure for the system).